 The camera also produces 3D intensity and 3D model views of the pavement segments, which officials at transportation departments can review using software from Ames Engineering.
 The collected data can also be used with software from other companies to provide calculations on cracks or lane drop-offs.

-HyMIT provided sensor control and data acquisition software to Ames Engineering, which developed data analysis algorithms and front-end software for users.
+HyMIT provided the sensor and control and data acquisition software to Ames Engineering, which developed data analysis algorithms and front-end software for users.

 Ames Engineering also integrated the sensor and software with location information from a GPS receiver, which is mounted on the top of the truck.